bduggan/raku-grammar-prettyerrors/README.md

 # Same thing
 G.new.parse('orange orange orange banana');

-# Pass options to the constructor
+# Pass options to the constructor.
+Don't throw a failure.
 my $g = G.new(:quiet, :!colors);
 $g.parse('orange orange orange banana');

-# Report a parse error
+# Just print it ourselves.
 say .report with $g.error;

-# Generate a message
+# Use the failure to handle it without throwing it.
 G.parse('orange orange orange banana') orelse
     say "parse failed at line {.exception.line}";
 ```